Shriyut/java-learning/src/main/java/org/example/Abstraction/README.md

 An interface is a contract between the interface and the class that implements it.

+An interface lets us treat an instance of a single class as many different types.

 By declaring it's using an interface, your class must implement all the abstract methods on the interface.

 An interface lets classes that might have little else in common be recognized as a special reference type.